 For purposes of the Consolidated Statements of Cash Flows, CVR considers all highly liquid money market accounts and debt instruments with original maturities of three months or less to be cash equivalents.
-Under the Company's cash management system, checks issued but not presented to banks frequently result in book overdraft balances for accounting purposes and are classified as accounts payable in the Consolidated Balance Sheet.
-The change in book overdrafts are reported as a component of operating cash flow for accounts payable as they do not represent bank overdrafts.
-The amount of these checks included in accounts payable as of December 31, 2012 and 2011 was \$21.3 million and \$13.4 million, respectively.
+Under the Company's cash management system, checks issued but not presented to banks frequently result in book overdraft balances for accounting purposes and are classified as accounts payable in the Consolidated Balance Sheets.
+The change in book overdrafts are reported in the Consolidated Statements of Cash Flows as a component of operating cash flow for accounts payable as they do not represent bank overdrafts.
+The amount of these checks included in accounts payable as of December 31, 2013 and 2012 was \$13.2 million and \$21.3 million, respectively.